 And inside the information leaflet that came with the one I received they do get a little ‘sarcastic’ about another recently released tank – but more on that later.

-The SS-22 vape tank is predominantly a mouth to lung tank but can take a sub ohm coil and comes in at a great price.
+The Jacvapour S-22 vape tank is predominantly a mouth to lung tank but can take a sub ohm coil and comes in at a great price.
 Also available for smaller vape devices is the S-17 tank.

 So does being a bargain basement tank affect its performance?

 In keeping with the ‘no frills’ feel of the S-22 you basically get the fully built TPD compliant 2ml tank in a tank sized box with just a small instruction leaflet.

 Inside you’ll find:

 - Jacvapour S22 tank

 Like I said there’s no spares at all – this really is no frills!

 - Capacity: 2 ml